 The Chartered Trading Standards Institute (CTSI) is a not-for-profit membership organisation which was founded in 1881 and was granted chartered status in 2015.
 CTSI supports trading standards professional in the UK and abroad while simultaneously advising government, companies and organisations on consumer protection issues.
 The organisation also delivers a wide range of consultancy and business support services both in the UK and internationally.

-Our strategic aims, which support our are:
+Our strategic aims, which support our vision are:

 To deliver competency pathways that support profession aims